LSSTDESC/OpSimSummary/README.md

 - ipython notebook (only to run example files)
 - healpy (also installed by lsst.sims.maf)
 - lsst.sims.maf (The example can be run, if you already know the propID corresponding to the proposal you want)
+- basemap: can be installed from conda https://anaconda.org/conda-forge/basemap

 Everything other than lsst.sims.maf is part of the anaconda python distribution and available on pip.
 For lsst.sims.maf installation instructions, see the confluence page.
 # Running